NguyenTran2002/backtesting/README.md

 ## Git Workflow

+### Before You Start

+1. Create a new branch with your name: `git checkout -b yourname`
+2. Switch to your branch before making any changes
+3. Only work within the designated folders for your assigned services

 ### Commits

 - Write clear, descriptive commit messages
 - Keep commits focused on single changes
 - Reference issue numbers if applicable
+- **NEVER commit to branch `main`** - always work on your own branch

 ### Branches

-- Create feature branches from `main`
-- Use descriptive branch names: `feature/market-data-prices`, `fix/portfolio-dividend-calc`
+- Use descriptive branch names: `yourname`, `yourname/market-data`, etc.
 - Keep PRs focused and reviewable

 ---